 Priti sits on the Manitoba Health Appeal Board, is a Public Representative Councillor on the College of Physicians and Surgeons of Manitoba and a member of the Winnipeg Football Club Board.

 Priti has travelled to 64 countries and represented the Government of Canada and the Organization for Democratic Institutions and Human Rights in September 1998 as an observer of the parliamentary elections in Bosnia & Herzegovina.
-She is committed to international development and will traveled to Fiji in early 2018 to complete her tenth Habitat build.
+She is committed to international development and traveled to Fiji in early 2018 to complete her tenth home build.
+In July 2018 she completed the Cycle of Hope for Habitat for Humanity Manitoba.
 In March 2013 she also traveled to Birmingham, Alabama with Mennonite Disaster Service to assist with rebuilding tornado damaged homes.

 Priti is also committed to the local community and volunteers extensively.
 She has been actively involved in joint fundraising initiatives with the Manitoba Bar Association and the Manitoba Theatre Centre.
 Since 1998 she has had parts in "Guys and Dolls", "Fiddler on the Roof", "Pajama Game", "Grease", "One Flew Over the Cuckoo's Nest", "You Can't Take it With You", "Little Shop of Horrors", "Cabaret", "Inherit the Wind", "Chicago", "The Producers", "Gypsy", "La Cages Aux Folles", and "Witness for the Prosecution."
 The productions have raised approximately one million dollars for the theatre and the community in Winnipeg.
 In May 2005, Priti was awarded the Woman Entrepreneur of the Year Award for Contribution to Community from the Women Business Owners of Manitoba.